Home Majors Computer Science

-Computer Science Degree
+Computer Science

 Students study algorithms, data structures, software engineering, artificial intelligence, operating systems, and the mathematical foundations of computation.
 Graduates typically pursue careers as software engineers, machine learning engineers, systems architects, and research scientists at top technology companies.
 Computer science is one of the highest-paying undergraduate degrees, with median starting salaries well above the national average.

-What Computer Science Graduates Do
+What Computer Science graduates do

 Your career will likely begin with you deep in the code.
 As a junior software developer, you’ll spend your days writing and debugging functions, collaborating with your team on new features, and participating in daily stand-up meetings.
 Alternatively, you could jump into a high-growth specialty like data science, where you’ll clean messy datasets to build predictive models, or information security, where you’ll hunt for network vulnerabilities and respond to cyber threats.